 Further resources and information

-To find an NHS dentist visit
+- How to find an NHS dentist

-The UK’s largest and longest-running campaign to promote good oral health.
+- National Smile Month: The UK’s largest and longest-running campaign to promote good oral health.

 - Oral Health Foundation: Children’s oral health advice.
 Independent dental charity working to improve standards of oral health and hygiene in the UK